Cyphrme/FileVer/README.md

 Javascript, HTML, CSS, images, and other assets loaded by the browser.

 FileVer has two main functions:
- 1. (Version) Hash versioned files to generate the file version.
-Placing versioned files, named with the file version, into an output directory.
+ 1. (Version) Hash versioned files and generate FileVer.
+Place new versioned files into an output directory.
 Delete any old versions of that file.
  2. (Replace) In the output directory (`dist`), update references in source files to versioned files.